-Applies game-theoretic, empirical, and experimental methods to understanding issues of poverty, development, and social change with a particular focus on the evaluation of development policy and programs in poor countries.
+Applies econometric, game-theoretic, and experimental methods to understanding issues of poverty, development, and social change with a particular focus on the evaluation of development policy and programs in poor countries.

 ACADEMIC PUBLICATIONS AND WORKING PAPERS: